ovh/docs/pages/bare_metal_cloud/dedicated_servers/configure-an-ipv6-in-a-vrack/en-v4.md

 ## Configuring IPv6 in a vRack
 ### Gathering IPv6 block:
 To gather an IPv6 block with OVH's services, particularly for use with a vRack, it's important to understand that the allocation is regional.
 This means the IPv6 block you receive will be tied to a specific region, influencing where public traffic enters your vRack backend.
-Here's how you can use OVH's APIv6 to perform this task:
+Gathering IPv6 block: During Alpha stage, customer should request Additional IPv6 block for specified location using this form: https://survey.ovh.com/index.php/483751?lang=en Here's how you can use OVH's APIv6 to perform this task:

 **<ins>Prerequisites</ins>**
 - Ensure you have an OVH API consumer key.
 If you don't have one, you'll need to generate it by following the instructions on the OVH API authentication page.